robo-ai/roboai-python-cli/docs/create_deploy_bot.md

 ```
 it will check if no test stories already exist and if so it'll automatically create them.
 After that it will run the rasa test command to run the tests.
 If there is already a file containing test dialogues then it'll list the intents which are not covered in these dialogues and prompt you to continue with the tests or not.

 Once you're happy with your bot you can deploy it on the Robo AI platform.
 This part of the tutorial assumes you already have set up an account, you already have enabled an API key and you have already created a bot on the platform.
-You can check [this tutorial](create_roboai_account.md) in case you haven't followed those steps.
+You can check [this tutorial](manage_roboai_account.md) in case you haven't followed those steps.
 This tool already provides you with the environment configuration you need to have for deploying a bot, you just need to activate it.
 To do so you only need to run
 ```sh
 robo-bot environment activate production
 ```
 This command will create a hidden file in your filesystem with the configuration needed for the following steps.
 There are other options under the environment command but they are out of scope in this tutorial.

 After activating the environment we can log in on the platform.
-For that we can use the *login* command in the following way:
+For that we can use the *login* command in the following way (note that this is a dummy API key):
 ```sh
 robo-bot login --api-key=9e4r5877-56e5-4211-8d92-c33757bc3f54
 ```